Ordisoftware/Hebrew-Calendar/README.md

 Watch the [video](https://www.youtube.com/watch?v=WPVF8pj9I3E).

+#### What to do if the calendar month view is ugly?

+Reset the preferences to default: it will restore the corrupted values in case of a problem after install or upgrade.

 #### What is Shabat?

 The shabat is the "day of rest" where one do not work for a livelihood.
 Unless there is a vital emergency, the body, the emotions and the spirit are resting there.
 The study of the Torah is a privileged activity.